orhonovich/q-squared/README.md

       --outfile dodeca_inconsistent_q2_baselines.csv
 ```

-When the infile parametr is a csv file containing all the columns that exist in the data files, with an additional column of Q^2 scores.
+When the infile parameter is a csv file containing all the columns that exist in the data files, with an additional column of Q^2 scores.
 Such file is obtained using the previous script, pipeline/run_pipeline.py.
 Run this script for each of the 4 data files, dodeca/memenet, consistent and inconsistent.